prateekanand2/prateekanand2.github.io/_pages/about.md

 I am pursuing a degree in `Computer Science` with a specialization in `Artificial Intelligence`.
 My work also spans the intersection of `Data Science Computing` and `Computational Systems Biology`.

 My research interests are in developing novel AI/ML computational methods.
 I am invested in deep learning, traditional machine learning, and statistical approaches that are scalable and interpretable.
 Recently, I have been focused on deep generative models for genetic variation data.
-I have also started exploring discrete diffusion and masked language modeling approaches for rare feature imputation.
+I have also started exploring <a href="https://github.com/prateekanand2/DeepLearningImputation/tree/main">discrete diffusion and masked language modeling</a> approaches for rare feature imputation.